 At Carleton, we believe you should gain real-life experience as soon as possible.
 That’s why you will be taking experimental lab courses beginning in your first year.
 It is also why we provide a number of other valuable hands-on opportunities, such as summer internships and co-operative education possibilities to all our Science students.

 Carleton’s location in Ottawa, the nation’s capital, means that our programs and professors have strong links with government labs such as Health Canada, Agriculture and Agri-Food Canada, and the Canadian Food Inspection Agency, as well as the National Research Council of Canada.

 Carleton’s Food Science and Nutrition program is a four-year Honours Bachelor of Science degree program.
 The program can be extended to five years to include co-op.

 In your first year, you will be introduced to relevant subjects, including biology, chemistry, mathematics and economics.
 An introductory course in food science provides an overview of the food industry (including production, processing, product development, packaging, chemistry, analysis and microbiology), as well as elements of risk assessment, policy formation and regulation.

-In your final year, you will study food quality control, risk assessment and toxicology.
+In your final year, you will focus on food safety, with courses in food quality control, risk assessment, and toxicology, from an analytical and regulatory perspective.
 You will also have the opportunity to undertake a major research project in food science.
 Working with one of your professors on a specialized topic, you will complete experimental work to support a thesis on a subject of interest.